 For years college feels like an endpoint, the focus of so much of our kids’ energies.
-But it turns out to be just a beginning.
+But it turns out to be just the beginning.

-Parents and high school teachers try to prepare teen’s for college, but what are the factors that help create college success?
+Parents and high school teachers try to prepare teens for college, but what factors help create college success?
 We have reviewed years of research and present nine findings on how freshmen can succeed in college.

-1. Stick to Your Own Definition of Success in College
+1. Stick to Your Definition of Success in College

 These movers and shakers didn’t achieve success by making success their goal.
-For them, it was a byproduct of following their intellectual curiosity, solving useful problems, and taking risks in order to learn and grow.
+For them, it was a byproduct of following their intellectual curiosity, solving practical problems, and taking risks to learn and grow.

 2. Take One Small Class, Every Semester

-Students who took one small class, defined as less than 16 students, had a higher level of engagement and actually worked harder, according to Professor Richard Light of the Harvard Graduate School of Education.
+According to Professor Richard Light of the Harvard Graduate School of Education, students who took one small class, defined as less than 16 students, had a higher level of engagement and worked harder.

 Another study showed that students who took a small freshman seminar (thus had an early experience in a small class setting) were less likely to drop out of school.

-Students who choose at least one small course each semester have, on the average, a significantly better overall experience than those who do not.
-[They] are noticeably more engaged, by their own rating, than students who take only larger classes. …Either small classes demand more time or students choose to invest more.
+Students who choose at least one small course each semester have, on average, a significantly better overall experience than those who do not.
+[They] are noticeably more engaged, by their rating, than students who take only larger classes. …Either small classes demand more time, or students choose to invest more.

 3. Engage With Faculty, Early and Often

-Every study seemed to confirm that students who engaged with faculty, in venues outside of the classroom, had better educational outcomes.
-The studies concluded that for most students, more contact with faculty was always better.
+Every study seemed to confirm that students who engaged with faculty in venues outside the classroom had better educational outcomes.
+The studies concluded that more contact with faculty was always better for most students.

-Informal student-faculty interaction activities—being a guest in a professor’s home, working on a research project with a faculty member, talking with instructors outside of class, and serving on committees with faculty—are positively correlated with student learning and development.
+Informal student-faculty interaction activities—being a guest in a professor’s home, working on a research project with a faculty member, talking with instructors outside of class, and serving on faculty committees — positively correlate with student learning and development.

 4. Don’t Just Look to Get Requirements Completed

-It is tempting freshman year to look at the list of graduation requirements and to try to knock off a substantial portion of them freshman year.
-Professor Light suggests being careful with this strategy, because when sophomore year begins, these students have little idea of what subject matter genuinely interests them.
+It is tempting freshman year to look at the graduation requirements list and try to knock off a substantial portion of their freshman year.
+Professor Light suggests being careful with this strategy because when the sophomore year begins, these students have little idea of what subject matter genuinely interests them.

 When talking with freshmen, I stress this point especially heavily.
-I urge them not to just choose a series of large, introductory courses during freshmen year.
+I urge them not to choose a series of extensive, introductory courses during freshmen year.

 5. This is Not High School, Work in Groups